Red Arrow Brigade Welcomes New Commander

+The Wisconsin Army National Guard’s most storied unit welcomed a new commander to its formation during a Feb.
+1 ceremony at its headquarters in Camp Douglas.

-The Wisconsin National Guard's 32nd "Red Arrow" Infantry Brigade Combat Team held a change of command ceremony at its headquarters at Camp Douglas, Wis., with Col. Matthew Elder relinquishing command to Col. William Benson III Feb.
-1, 2025.
-(U.S. Army National Guard photo by Staff Sgt.
-Amanda Stock)
+The famed 32nd “Red Arrow” Infantry Brigade Combat Team, held a formal change of command ceremony between outgoing commander Col. Matthew Elder and incoming commander Col. William Benson.

+Elder, who took command in August 2023, relinquished command after leading the 32nd through an intense training period highlighted by the brigade’s successful and historic rotation through the Joint Readiness Training Center at Fort Johnson, Louisiana – one of the toughest military training crucibles in the world.
+The brigade served as the rotational task force in summer 2024 with more than 5,000 troops from 24 states,

+representing one of the largest National Guard rotations in JRTC’s history.
+The unit also trained to be the state’s National Guard Reaction Force, and supported several other major training events.

 |Date Taken: